Sahej2203/Sahej2203/README.md

 ## Hi there!
 I'm Sahej Hora 👋

 ## Introduction 🚀
-I'm Sahej, a full-stack web developer with a strong background in Java, JavaScript, HTML, CSS, and various databases such as MongoDB, MySQL, and NoSQL.
+I'm Sahej, a full-stack web developer with a strong background in Java, JavaScript, HTML, CSS, and various databases such as MongoDB, MySQL.

 ## Working on Live Project [<img src="http://invoices4us.com/images/Invoices4Us-logos_dark.png" alt="Invoice4us Logo" width="75">](http://invoices4us.com/)
 I am currently working on a live project called Invoices4us.
 It is an invoicing application that simplifies the process of creating and managing invoices.
 You can check out the project at [Invoices4us](http://invoices4us.com/).